-Gerald B. Smith, Chair Christopher M. Connor Deborah L. McCoy Sandra Pianalto Dorothy C. Thompson
+Gerald B. Smith, Chair Olivier Leonetti Deborah L. McCoy Sandra Pianalto Dorothy C. Thompson

-✓ The Board of Directors recommends a vote FOR this proposal to approve the appointment of the independent auditor and authorize the Audit Committee to set auditor remuneration.
+✓ The Board of Directors recommends a vote FOR this proposal to approve the appointment of the independent auditor and to authorize the Audit Committee to set auditor remuneration.

-Proposal 3: Advisory Approval of the Company's Executive Compensation
+Proposal 4: Advisory Approval of the Company's Executive Compensation